Hazza3100/ReplitAio/README.md

 ・ 15 stars I will add a run bot ✅

 ・ 20 Stars I will add a like bot ✅

-・ Turns out hcaptcha is gae and patched bypass :(
 ```

 ## Want help?